rust-embedded-community/meta/README.md

 * Useful to the wider Rust Embedded community (or at least, not just the author)
 * Licensed under an [OSI]-approved open-source license.

-If you'd use to fork a project, open an issue and tell us about it.
+If you'd like to suggest a project to be moved to the community, please open an issue and tell us about it.

 ## Crates.io